+Scotland's curriculum -

+Curriculum for Excellence -

-Scotland's curriculum -Curriculum for Excellence helps our children and young people gain the knowledge, skills and attributes needed for life in the 21st century.
+helps our children and young

+people gain the knowledge, skills

+and attributes needed for life in

+the 21st century.

-Scotland's Curriculum Framework and information on the Curriculum Improvement Cycle can be found at scotlandscurriculum.scot.
+Scotland's Curriculum Framework can be found at scotlandscurriculum.scot.
 It sets out Scotland's approach to curriculum design, what matters and how we do it.